 We especially encourage submissions addressing problems encompassing multiple languages in a language-independent or cross-language manner.

 All submissions will be peer-reviewed by at least three members of the international program committee.
-Accepted submissions will be published as part of the companion of Programming 2025 in the ACM DL.

 Questions?
 Use the SCLIT contact form.